amug-a/MovieSearchWebsite/README.md

 # MovieSearchWebsite
   update:
     refactor is coming soon.
-I plan to make it a dedicated website to watch any movie ever know.
+I plan to make it a dedicated website to watch any movie ever known.

 ### This website is build using a replace content on the html.
 #### 1. Firstly, a single card is built on the html